Course 1: Rust Language

 }

-The notion of scope is quite important in Rust, a "scope" can be manipulated in the language as an object, we will see it in more detail in TD4.
+The notion of scope is quite important in Rust, a scope can be manipulated in the language as an object, we will see it in more details in TD4.

-Functions in Rust are like in other languages.
-They are declared with the keyword fn, parameters are passed by value and an important specificity (borrowing values) will be study on next course.
+Functions in Rust have little difference with functions in other programming languages.
+They are declared with the fn keyword, and their parameters (arguments) are passed by value or reference.

 We will not use a recursive solution, but rather a for loop whose syntax will be: for i in 2..n+1 ( half-open range) and mutable variables.